Crew is a mobile app that combines a universal group voice intercom with shared locations on a map.

 In the 'my rides' view, there are three tabs.
 The first tab lists the rides you have been to, one for the riders you met, and the last one to access the GPX files you imported.
 In the GPX tab view, you have the list of imports.
 You can delete the imported file or select/deselect it (toggle).

-After you import a GPX file, it is automatically selected in the overlays tab (see above question) the routes, tracks, and waypoints of selected GPX files are added to the list of available overlays.
+After you import a GPX file, it is automatically selected in the overlays tab (see above question).
+The routes, tracks, and waypoints of selected GPX files are added to the list of available overlays.
 On the map view, a new icon lets you toggle individual components from that list.

-Yes, click on the microphone icon from the map view to stop CREW from listening to the microphone.
+Yes, click on the microphone icon from the map view to stop Crew from listening to the microphone.

-Yes, click on the speaker icon from the map view to stop CREW from making sounds.
+Yes, click on the speaker icon from the map view to stop Crew from making sounds.

 Yes, from the list of riders (double head icon bottom left), adjust the volume using the -/+ controls.